 Frequency Spectrum Considerations

-Frequency spectrum availability has always been critical for aviation and is expected to become even more critical with the implementation of new technologies.
-In addition to the five Technology Roadmaps pertaining to communication, navigation, surveillance (CNS), information management (IM) and avionics, a global aviation spectrum strategy for the near-, medium- and long-term must support implementation of the GANP.
+Implementation of the five Technology Roadmaps pertaining to communication, navigation, surveillance (CNS), information management (IM) and avionics relies on radiocommunication systems that necessitate spectrum to operate.
+Frequency spectrum has always been critical for aviation and is expected to become even more critical with the implementation of new technologies.
+Therefore, a global aviation spectrum strategy for the near-, medium- and long-term must support implementation of the GANP.

+Civil aviation is one user among many others of spectrum which is managed by the International Telecommunication Union (ITU).
+Civil aviation radiocommunication systems must therefore comply with ITU regulations.
+To ensure that ICAO needs are properly taken into account within ITU regulation, ICAO has defined high level spectrum strategy which is detailed in Chapter 8 of Doc 9718.
+These high level principles aim at answering four points:

+Ensure, with the collaboration of ITU-R, the availability of a harmonized spectrum to fulfil for civil aviation needs,

+Ensure that spectrum for civil aviation benefits from suitable protection to address safety aspects of civil aviation radiocommunication systems

+Ensure the efficient and safe use of spectrum by civil aviation systems

+Ensure that any change of the ITU regulation does not induce undue constraint on aeronautical systems.

 A long-term strategy for establishing and promoting the ICAO position for International Telecommunication Union World Radiocommunication Conferences (ITU WRCs) was adopted by the ICAO Council in 2001.
 The strategy prescribes the development of an ICAO position on the individual issues detailed in the agenda of an upcoming WRC, developed in consultation with all ICAO Member States and relevant international organizations.
 The strategy also includes a detailed ICAO policy on the use of each and every aeronautical frequency band.
 The policy is applicable to all frequency bands used for aeronautical safety applications.
 An overall policy and a set of individual policy statements for each aviation frequency band can be found in Chapter 7 of the Handbook on Radio Frequency Spectrum Requirements for Civil Aviation (Doc 9718), including the Statement of Approved ICAO Policies.
 In addition, in 2013, a long-term high-level ICAO Spectrum Strategy was adopted by Council, consistent with the fourth edition of the GANP, and in particular with the Technology Roadmaps contained in Appendix 5.
-The Spectrum Strategy can be found in Chapter 8 of Doc 9718.

 Both the position and the policy are updated after each WRC and approved by the ICAO Council.
 Similarly, future developments of the GANP will be taken into account when updating the high-level Spectrum Strategy.